 This module provides a set of styles for the Views module.
 It allows you to create responsive Bootstrap components, such as grids, carousels, tabs, and tables, all within the configuration settings of the powerful Views module.

+If you are using this module, please let us know.
 It motivates us to work on the module when we hear from actual users.

 The following components of this module have been tested to have a working Views configuration: